nkschaefer/align_pipelines/README.md

 ```

 ### Job settings
-Copy either `example.yml` or `example_demux_species.yml` (depending on whether you want to map data from the sequencer or data output by CellBouncer's `demux_species`) and edit the file to reflect your parameters.
+Copy the relevant `example[whatever].yml` file (depending on what you want to do) to your working directory and edit the file to reflect your parameters.
+These files contain comments explaining what each setting in them is.
 Then run the pipeline as follows:
 ```
-nextflow [/path/to/align_pipelines]/align_pipelines.nf -params-file [params.yml]
+nextflow [/path/to/align_pipelines]/[pipeline].nf -params-file [params.yml]
 ```
-where `[params.yml]` is the file you edited.
+where `[pipeline].nf` is the `.nf` file for the pipeline you want to run and `[params.yml]` is the file you edited.

 To run on a cluster, you will probably want to submit as a cluster job.
 For example, on UCSF's Wynton cluster, you could write a script like this:
 ```